 Harvard School of Public Health (HSPH)

 Over a dozen fellows from the BIDMC Cardiovascular Division have participated in the Program for Training in Clinical Effectiveness at the Harvard School of Public Health during the last decade.
 Seven-week, intensive sessions designed for physicians are offered in July and August with introductory and advanced courses in epidemiology biostatistics, decision analysis, clinical trials, measurement techniques, outcomes analyses, quality improvement, and health services research.
 Fellows who wish to receive a master's degree (MSc or MPH) can do so by attending classes full-time during two summers and/or part-time during the academic year.
 A parallel, non-degree granting summer program is also available through the Summer Institute at the School of Public Health.
-BIDMC faculty member Dr. Murray Mittleman directs the MPH program at HSPH.
+BIDMC faculty member Murray Mittleman, MD, DrPH, directs the MPH program at HSPH.

 Harvard-Thorndike Electrophysiology Institute and Arrhythmia Service